Frequently Asked Questions In Pregnancy

 Concerns about specific symptoms or jobs are probably best discussed with your health care provider.

 When will the baby come?

 Although you have been given a due date by your health care provider, it is best to remember that this is just an estimate.
-While large populations of women have an increased chance of delivering on their due date, individuals in that population may deliver several weeks before or after that target.
+While large populations of women on average deliver on their due date, individuals in that population may deliver several weeks before or after that target.
 You may note signs, such as increasing contractions, loss of the mucous plug, a small amount of vaginal bleeding (a bloody show), that indicate that you are more likely to deliver sooner rather than later.
 Similarly, your health care provider may examine your cervix, find that it is dilated, and tell you that this increases your chances of delivery in the next several days.
 It is important to remember, however, that none of these signs are absolute.
 Women may have contractions and be dilated as much as 3 or 4 centimeters for several weeks.
 Similarly, someone with a cervix that is not dilated and has had no discomfort or contractions may suddenly rupture her membranes and go into labor as her due date approaches.

 Many providers today prefer not to let women go more than one or two weeks past their due date.
-Women who go more than two or three weeks past their due date are at increased risk of complications with their pregnancy.
-Accordingly, as your due date passes, your health care provider may wish to obtain testing (fetal heart rate monitoring and/or ultrasound) to help confirm the pregnancy's continued health and may discuss using medicines to start (induce) labor.
+Women who go more than two weeks past their due date are at increased risk of complications with their pregnancy.
+Accordingly, as your due date passes, your health care provider may wish to obtain testing (fetal heart rate monitoring and/or ultrasound) to help confirm the pregnancy's continued health and may discuss using medicines or other things to start (induce) labor.
 The decision to proceed with induction will be made together with your health care provider as you consider your health, the pregnancy's health, and your expectations and wishes regarding labor and delivery.